Yi5817/Genarris/README.md

   publisher={Elsevier}
 }

+@article{genarrisv1,
+  title={Genarris: Random generation of molecular crystal structures and fast screening with a Harris approximation}, author={Li, Xiayue and Curtis, Farren S and Rose, Timothy and Schober, Christoph and Vazquez-Mayagoitia, Alvaro and Reuter, Karsten and Oberhofer, Harald and Marom, Noa}, journal={The Journal of Chemical Physics}, volume={148}, number={24}, year={2018}, publisher={AIP Publishing}
+}

 @article{pymove,
   title={Machine learned model for solid form volume estimation based on packing-accessible surface and molecular topological fragments}, author={Bier, Imanuel and Marom, Noa},